WHAT'S DEFFY?

 Now why would you prefer Sony files over Philips files?
 The Philips files do have the advantage (if they contain compressed DSD they're a lot smaller): the answer is that you can't store metadata in a .DFF file.
 You can in a .DSF file (aaah... but is this actually true or is this some vague digital urban legend?).

 Actually... this metadata-problem isn't the .DFF file itself, because it's not difficult to glue a metadata (ID3) chunk to the end of it (or insert it somewhere in the middle), even if it's not in the official specs.
 DFF allows non-compliant chunks to be added to the file.
 So it's not the storing or the writing: it's the reading.
 The programs out there don't seem to want to read it (probably because then they also have to write it).
 Which is a shame, cause the compressed .DFF files are usually around 50% smaller (compared to their bloated .DSF cousins).
 Then again...
-I believe DST only works for DSD64, so if you have higher resolution files, the advantage of compression drops away.
+I believe DST only works for DSD64 (no it doesn't...
+I recently got my hands on some software that can compress DSD to DST, and a DSD128 compressed fine - extremely slow, but more than 50% compression) so if you have higher resolution files, the advantage of compression drops away (not true, it only becomes more interesting...).

 So where does that leave Deffy?
 Well simple: if Deffy encounters an ID3 metadata chunk in the .DFF file, the chunk is copied as a whole to the end of the .DSF file (where it belongs, according to the DSF specs), so it's readable and doesn't get lost (and yes, in my experience with .DFF files I experimented with, when building Deffy, they all had metadata embedded).